Welcome to Forest Town & District U3A

 Forest Town & District U3A general meetings are held on the first Thursday of the month in St.Alban’s Church Forest Town, the meetings are open to all members and visitors, if you are a visitor sign in at the visitors’ table and one of our members will be there to help you.

-The meeting starts at 1.45 pm and is opened by Mike our Chairman, Mike makes the initial announcements followed by announcements from group leaders about group activities, new groups, and forthcoming events. it is then time for a free cup of tea or coffee and a biscuit served by our lovely tea ladies and an opportunity to chat to friends or speak to our group leaders and join a group or groups that interest you, following the break Mike introduces our guest speaker, we have a different speaker or event each month covering a wide range of topics.
+The meeting starts at 1.45 pm and will be opened by our new Chairperson Linda Shutt, Linda will make the initial announcements followed by announcements from group leaders about group activities, new groups, and forthcoming events. it is then time for a free cup of tea or coffee and a biscuit served by our lovely tea ladies and an opportunity to chat to friends or speak to our group leaders and join a group or groups that interest you, following the break Linda will introduce our guest speaker, we have a different speaker or event each month covering a wide range of topics.

 Visit the Meetings and Events page for details.